-32. Missions in the Banoni-Nagovisi are plentiful being mainly dominated by the Catholic faith through their four missions Morotona, Sovelle, Torokina and Haisi.
-Two other religious bodies are the Methodists at Siandaro, and a small group of S.D.A's at Mokokoleo.
-Though not completely influenced by the Missions, the majerity of villagers do respect and appreciate the fact that they school their children, and offer medical aid to the sick.
+32. Missions in the Banoni-Nagovisi are plentiful being mainly dominated by the Catholic faith though their four missions Morotona, Sovelle, Torokina and Haisi.
+Two other religious bodies are the Methodists at Siandaro, and a small group of S.D.A's at Monokoleo. though not completely influence by the Missions, the majority of villagers do respect and appreciate the fact that they school their children, and offer medical aid to the sick.
 On the patrols visit to a Mission station the welcome was a very friendly one, and the hospitality extended was beyond expectation.

-Carriers and Canoes

-The only village in which the patrol had trouble in obtaining carriers was Tangerepaia in the Torokina.
-However, after an hour wait the patrol finally acquired the required number and proceeded on its way to Korobi village.
+Carriers and Canoes acquired the required number and proceeded on its way to Korobi village.
 No difficulties were encountered obtaining carriers elsewhere.
-Canoes were used on the coast in the first instance a mile or so inland at the back of Koiare village to the village, and secondly, to carry cargo from Koiare to Jaba via the Empress Augusta Bay.
-Carriers were paid the rate of 10¢ an hour, time including their return trip to their village, and canoes 60¢ an hour, and an additional 50¢ per each canoist.
+Canoes were used on the coast in the first instance a mile or so inland at the back of Kaoiare village to the village, and secondly, to carry cargo from Koiare to Jaba via the Empress Augusta Bay.
+Carriers were paid the rate of 10¢ an hour, time including their return trip to their village, and canoes 60¢ an hour, and an additional 50¢ per each canoist. -9-